 - Illegal drugs/unidentifiable substances or other items that may pose a danger or harm to others

-- Electronic devices (tablets, ipads, laptops etc.) and mobile phones.
+- Electronic devices i.e tablets, ipads, laptops, and mobile phones,

 If you have found any items not listed above, you have a legal responsibility to make reasonable efforts to find the owner.
-Consider enquiries in nearby premises, placing an advertisement in the local newspapers, utilise social media sites or leave a note with your details.
+Consider enquiries in nearby premises, placing advertisement in the local newspaper, or utilising social media sites

-You should report any items which have an issuing authority (e.g. driving licences, birth/death/marriage certificates, UK passports) to the relevant authority.
+You should report any items which have an issuing authority (e.g. driving licences, birth certificates, and UK passports) to the relevant authority.

 What to do with specific items